shadow

 Good Australian Shepherd breeders can demonstrate the pedigree of your puppy and show you medical clearances in writing for both parents, the grandparents and even further back in lineage.
 Puppies will be checked by a veterinarian to ensure they are healthy.

-To learn more about this condition read our in-depth article "Homozygous Merle or Double Merle Australian Shepherds Suffer Serious Health Problems".
+To learn more about this condition read our in-depth article Homozygous Merle or Double Merle Australian Shepherds Suffer Serious Health Problems.

-Dealing with a reputable Australian Shepherd breeder will significantly reduce the chances that your dog will develop hereditary problems such as hip dysplasia, Collie Eye Anomaly, Progressive Retinal Atrophy, autoimmune disorders or idiopathic epilepsy.
+Dealing with a reputable Australian Shepherd breeder will significantly reduce the chances that your dog will develop hereditary diseases such as hip dysplasia, Collie Eye Anomaly, Progressive Retinal Atrophy, autoimmune disorders or idiopathic epilepsy.
 They will also offer, even insist that puppies that do not meet your expectations or cannot be kept for whatever reason, be returned to them.

 Ask your prospective breeder what their policy is.
 Their guarantee will outline whether they offer refund or replacement and under what circumstances.